 To study in London is prestigious and interesting: boarders-students gladly combine study abroad with living in the capital of Great Britain.
 According to the national education system, outstanding individuals who achieved high results in life were studied.

-Advantages of studying in London
+Advantages of education in London

 - observance of traditions and high standards of education;